ExoMachina/Swyp/README.md

 	* You are free to use pieces of this software, however these pieces may not be called "Swyp or Swipe" and must not claim Swyp compatability
 * You may not claim to be endorsed by Swyp or ExoMachina
 * You may not use ExoMachina's "Swyp" trademark as the first word in a published application without ExoMachina's permission
-	* Our intent is to reserve the trademark for developers of super-high quality apps, so if you're one, email "hello@exomachina.com"
+	* Our intent is to reserve the trademark for developers of super-legit quality apps, so if you're one, email "hello@exomachina.com"